kamotsuru/arducam2ftp/README.md

 }
 ```

-The output function above is also modified so as to keep the sum of square root of the sum of the squares of differences of the same positional pixels between two successive images, i.e. the decoded bitmap and the existing output frame buffer, into the above *diff* at the same time of copying the decoded bitmap *bitmap* to the output frame buffer *wfbuf*.
+The output function is also modified so as to keep the sum of square root of the sum of the squares of difference of the same positional pixels between two successive images, i.e. the decoded bitmap and the existing output frame buffer, into the above *diff* at the same time of copying the decoded bitmap *bitmap* to the output frame buffer *wfbuf*.
 ```
 // TJpgDec User defined output function unsigned int out_func (      /* Returns 1 to continue, 0 to abort */